JamesPagani/snakes_n_ladders/README.md

 The classic board game of snakes and ladders, on your CLI (and CPU-controlled only)!

 ## About this project
-Snakes N Ladders is a CLI project in which computers play the classic game of Snakes and Ladders.
-The user can specify the number of players on the board as well as the position of all snakes and ladders and where they go.

-### Quick explaination of the board game
-There are `height x length` squares on the board.
-The goal is to reach the final square at `height x length`.
-Some of these square can be the bottom of a ladder, which will take you fowards, or the head of a snake, which will return you to a previous square.

-## Technical information
-- Language: C (Compiled on gcc 9.3.0)
-- Developed on: Ubuntu 20 LTS
+This is a CPU-played recreation of the "Snakes and Ladders" board game, in which the players must reach the last square of the board while climbing ladders and sliding down through snakes.
+To randomize the board and the movement of the players, a pseudo-random generator is used to populate the board and to roll the die.

 ## How 2 Run